-If the staff association is not an independent trade union, an application can be made for de-recognition.
+If a staff association is not an independent union, an application can be made for de-recognition.
+But only a worker can do this – not a union.
+The worker must belong to the bargaining unit of the non-independent union.
 The rules are complicated and can be found in Schedule 1A to the Trade Union and Labour Relations Consolidation Act 1992: Collective Bargaining: Recognition.
-They depend on how long the staff association has been recognised.

 Broadly, unless the employer agrees to derecognise the non-independent union (often called a ‘sweetheart union’), then at least one worker in the bargaining unit must apply formally to the Central Arbitration Committee (CAC) for the non-independent union to be derecognised.

 If, at this stage, the CAC accepts that at least 10% of the bargaining unit of the sweetheart union want to end the current arrangements and at least 40% are likely to vote in favour of this, the CAC can order a secret ballot.

 To end the current arrangements, at least 40% of the members in the bargaining unit of the sweetheart union must participate, and a majority of participants must vote in favour.